 Support Tips

+It is Not About You.
 While supporters and loved ones are often impacted by someone being dragged through the criminal legal system - and deserve support through that - the situation isn't about you, or your beliefs about the situation, allegations, or justice system in general.
-If you're supporting someone through this process, you need to be able to take direction from them.
-In other words: offer the support you can, or don't support the person - but don't actively make their situation more difficult than it already is!
+If you are supporting someone through this process, you need to be able to take direction from them.
+In other words: offer the support you can, or don't support the person - but do not actively make their situation more difficult than it already is!

-Be careful not to overpromise what you can offer, and maintain your boundaries unless it's an emergency.
+Don't over promise.
+Be careful not to over promise what you can offer, and maintain your boundaries unless it's an emergency.
 This helps you and the person you're supporting avoid stress, disappointment or anger at a time where people may be extra sensitive or reactive to their emotions and keeps everyone the most level they can be.

 Will my person have a criminal record?